Nirali227/flipkart_scraping/README.md

 ## Web Scraping Flipkart for Laptops under 50000
+### Objective
 This project involves scraping data of laptops under 50000 from Flipkart.com using Python's Beautiful Soup library.
+The motivation behind this project was to analyze the available laptop models and their specifications to make informed purchasing decisions.

 ### Installation
 To run this project, you will need to install the following libraries: